 For Alex, the best time for Story Massage is at bedtime as it helps him to feel safe and secure.
 “Alex has really gained in confidence since he has started writing his own massage stories,” says Shan, “There’s a different story every night.
 But they are usually on the theme of Transformers, Pac-Man, Super Mario and Minecraft.
 He makes it up and then I follow him, doing the movements on his back.
 It can get quite complicated at times!”

 Family Time with Story Massage

 For Shan, Story Massage is a fun and creative activity that can be enjoyed by her whole family – it is inclusive of all ages and abilities.
 It offers the flexibility to be shared as an individual one-to-one interaction or as a group activity for quality family time.
 “The children can be a lively bunch,” says Shan, “and I love the way our Story Massage sessions have such a calming and bonding effect on the whole family.”

 More about Story Massage Resources and Training

-Ten simple massage strokes form the basis of Story Massage.
-These strokes have a child friendly name, such as The Wave or The Bounce, and an easy to recognise symbol making it accessible for all ages and abilities.
+Ten massage strokes form the basis of Story Massage.
+These strokes have a simple name such as The Wave or The Bounce and an easy to recognise symbol making it accessible for all ages and abilities.
 Our book, which contains instructions for the strokes and over 25 massage stories, is available from the resources page of our website.
 Story Massage Book

 If you’d like to introduce Story Massage in your workplace, then we hold training days around the country for individuals and groups.
 On these days we teach these Story Massage strokes and then work with you to adapt familiar stories and even create some massage stories of your own.
 This will help build your confidence with using story massage in the way that most suits you – at work or at home.
 During the training there will be plenty of opportunity to ask questions and share ideas with others.
 Story Massage Training